 In fiscal year 2011, USDA awarded CIG grants specifically for Greenhouse Gas mitigation opportunities.
 To view a complete summary of the nine Conservation Innovation Grants (CIG) Greenhouse Gas click here.
 The information includes the state(s) in which the project will be carried out, the total amount of NRCS funding provided, project title, and a brief project description.

-Updated information on each of these projects, as well as some additional related projects is located in the right-hand column of this page.
+Updated information on both the 2011 and 2015 CIG projects is located in the right-hand column of this page.

 Adam Chambers, Ph.D.

 Physical Scientist, Air Quality and Atmospheric Change Team

 USDA-NRCS West National Technology Support Center

 ph.
 503.273.2410 fax: 503.273.2401

 This project will demonstrate the ability of carbon offset markets to generate new revenues to accelerate rangeland conservation and contribute to climate change mitigation.